rzaluska/hugo-blog-source/content/blog/important-go-interfaces.md

 if err != nil {
     // handle error
 }

 // b slice contains all bytes of file
 {{< / highlight >}}

-By using `io.Reader` interface we can wrap one of its implementation around another.
+By using `io.Reader` interface we can wrap one of its implementations around another.
 This gives us an idiomatic way of achieving things such as:

 - reading from the compressed file
 - reading from compressed network TCP stream